Reaching a milestone always invites

 In 2025…

 When people recover, they often discover a new capacity to support others.
+There is no better example of this than our Peer Mentor Program.
 Every one of our mentors has walked the path of recovery themselves and understands the depth and complexity of eating disorders.
-Now in its fourth year, the program continues to thrive.
+Now in its fourth year, the program continues to thrive and we are very grateful for the generous support we received this year from The Hunter Family Foundation.
 There is something truly full-circle about individuals who once received support through Silver Linings programs returning as mentors to give that support to others.

-This fall, expanded mentor opportunities with our brand new Lived-Experience workshops; sessions co-facilitated by peer mentors and clinicians.
+This fall, we expanded mentor opportunities with our brand new Lived-Experience workshops; sessions co-facilitated by peer mentors and clinicians.
 Participants deeply valued the real-world insights from mentors with lived recovery experience, and due to their popularity, these workshops will remain part of our regular programming.

-Mentees matched in 2025
+Mentees supported in 2025

 CAPACITY BUILDING